-I have to admit that I was not too enthusiastic when I drove from Belgrade ( where I was born, before settling in Holland twenty five years ago ) to Novi Sad for the demonstration, because I already knew that a lot of small-time local audio enthusiasts in Serbia had been trying to turn lead to gold by using inferior components and by making compromises because of limited budgets and parts availability.
-I mistakenly thought that this Mr. Karan in Novi Sad might be one of them!
+I have to admit that I was not too enthusiastic when I drove from Belgrade ( where I was born, before settling in Holland more than thirty years ago ) to Novi Sad for the demonstration, because I already knew that a lot of small-time local audio enthusiasts in Serbia had been trying to turn lead to gold by using inferior components and by making compromises because of limited budgets and parts availability.
+I mistakenly thought that this Mr. Karan in Novi Sad might be one of them !

-Technical talk followed, with minute disputes about the nature of the skin effect of the gold plated copper printed boards, but there was one thing which struck me most: everything I saw on that first visit looked like a finished product!
+Technical talk followed, with minute disputes about the nature of the skin effect of the gold plated copper printed boards, but there was one thing which struck me most: everything I saw on that first visit looked like a finished product !
 Nothing looked like a messy prototype.
 Indeed, most Slavic folk do not care much about details so long as the “big picture” is in focus.
-But Milan Karan was a very notable exception!
+But Milan Karan was a very notable exception !
 But there was something else unusual about him, the son of a German mother and a Slavic father: his deep, even mystically religious understanding of musical emotion was juxtaposed with his absolutely clear and masterly simple manner of finishing his components !
 The emotion of the Slav and the logic of the German had come together in one man !

-I bought the first integrated KAI180 amplifier (with the first new front that is still a standard design today) just as a comforting toy while waiting for my KAL Reference and KAS450.
-Needless to say, I started importing the amps here in Holland and Belgium and delivering components to KARAN ACOUSTICS, from aircraft grade aluminum, to military grade semiconductors, acryllic fronts, even hex screws.
+I bought the first integrated KAI180 amplifier ( with the first new front that is still a standard design today ) just as a comforting toy while waiting for my KAL Reference and KAS450.
+Needless to say, I started importing the amps here in Holland and Belgium and delivering components to KARAN ACOUSTICS, from aircraft grade aluminum, to military grade semiconductors, acrylic fronts, display glass, even hex screws.

-Then came a story of curiosity and the cat: the Serbian dealer contacted the UK dealer in seeking access to local printed media, as most continental audio magazines have a fairly limited subscriber's base.
+Then came a story of curiosity and the cat: the Serbian dealer contacted the UK dealer in seeking access to local printed media, as most continental audio magazines have a fairly limited subscriber’s base.
 It turned out that the UK dealer, who came last in an already established project, had begun calling himself Karan’s ‘worldwide distributor’ !
 This may well have been an example of ingrained “imperial thinking,” but it was also far from being true !

-It took some time, but HERMES NETHERLANDS was eventually able to establish itself as the official importer and dealer for KARAN ACOUSTICS in the Netherlands, France, and Western Germany.
+It took some time, but HERMES NETHERLANDS was eventually able to establish itself as the official importer and dealer for KARAN ACOUSTICS in the Netherlands, France, Western Germany and Scandinavia.
 In the interim, however, there was a period of time during which it was not fully clear to consumers who the official KARAN dealer really was !
 Enough gossip, but the information above should serve the purpose of explaining to puzzled Karan owners in Western Europe what happened and why the first question they get when making an inquiry is the serial number of their gear !